jumbophp/AuthMe/README.md

 # AuthMe
-> Authenticate yourself in Minecraft
+> Authenticate yourself in Minecraft and re-validate your session

 ### What does it do?